matthew-andrews/ft-style-offline-web-app-part-4/README.md

 Before adding the iframe, simply set a cookie and when we receive a notification from the Javascript within that iframe (which is listening to the application cache events) that the application cache has finished updating we unset the cookie.

-Then on the server side, within **/index.php**, if that cookie is set return the bootstrap otherwise return the latest blog posts.
+Then on the server side, within **/index.php**, if that cookie is set: return the bootstrap otherwise return the latest blog posts.

 This is, of course, a monumental hack.
 But with the app cache as it is today it's the best we can do.